St. Martin, MN Demographics

 A map of St. Martin's Population by Race

-Of the 913 places in Minnesota, St. Martin is the 601st most populous.
+St. Martin is ranked the 603rd most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Martin was ranked the 601st most populous place in the 2020 Census.

 St. Martin's White Population